bitstein/justmeat.co/index.md

 * [“How to green the world's deserts and reverse climate change \| Allan Savory”](https://www.youtube.com/watch?v=vpTHi7O66pI) [YouTube]
 * [Pleistocene Park: Restoration of the Mammoth Steppe Ecosystem](http://www.pleistocenepark.ru/en/)
     * [“Wild Field Manifesto”](docs/wild-field-manifesto.pdf)
+* [“Carnivore Diet: Why would it work?
+What about Nutrients and Fiber?”](https://www.youtube.com/watch?v=isIw2AN_-XU) by “What I've Learned” [Youtube]
 * [“How To Butcher An Entire Cow: Every Cut Of Meat Explained”](https://www.youtube.com/watch?v=WrOzwoMKzH4) [YouTube]
 * [“How to Butcher an Entire Pig: Every Cut of Pork Explained”](https://www.youtube.com/watch?v=JtnsZ2JaKso) [YouTube]
 * [“How to Butcher an Entire Lamb: Every Cut of Meat Explained”](https://www.youtube.com/watch?v=Uq_GB3ldQW8) [YouTube]